madiistvan/ml_ops/reports/README.md

 >
 > Answer:

---- We carfully created our experiment setup to optimize for reproduciblity we used config files.
+--- We carefully created our experiment setup to optimize for reproduciblity we used config files.
 To reproduce an experiment one would need to see the experiments page in wandb locate the model and weights with the config file from our model bucket.
 Load them and either merge them to one fo the protected branches and trigger the manual workflow or run training locally in the teminal. ---

 ### Question 14